oufm/UMS-Interface/README.md

    In order to display toast messages conveniently, it is recommended to install [Termux:API](https://wiki.termux.com/wiki/Termux:API).

+   Newer packages do not come with the `mount` command, you need to install `mount-utils` additionally in `Termux`: `pkg install mount-utils`.

 2. Copy [mass_storage.sh](https://github.com/outofmemo/UMS-Interface/blob/master/mass_storage.sh) to `/data/data/com.termux/files/home/.shortcuts/`.

    Some of the parameters can be modified according to actual conditions.
 For example: